mattcarlotta/nvi/README.md

 cl nob.c
 ```

-Build for debugging:
+Build for debugging (not required):
 ```powershell
 ./nob.exe
 ```

-Build for release:
+Build for release (not required):
 ```powershell
 ./nob.exe release
 ```

-Before placing or installing a release binary, ensure the destination directory is recognized as a PowerShell `Path`:
+Before placing or installing a release binary in a directory, ensure the destination directory is recognized as a PowerShell `Path`:
 ```powershell
 $env:Path -split ';'
 ```